The Key to Learning Pronunciation

 What if we had this tool in every language?
 What if we could start out by taking a few audio tests with feedback and leave with pre-trained, 80% accuracy ears, even before we began to learn the rest of our language?

 We have the tools to build trainers like this on our own.
+There are already some flashcards available that train your foreign language pronunciation, using Anki.
+Perhaps we could also take it further with minimal pairs flashcards.
 All you need is a spaced repetition system that supports audio files, like Anki, and a good set of recorded example words (A bunch of rock/lock’s, thigh/thy’s, and niece/knee’s for English, or a bunch of sous/su’s, bon/ban’s and huis/oui’s for French).
 They take work to make, but that work only needs to be done once, and then the entire community can benefit.

 Pronunciation is too important, and this solution is too valuable to wait for some big company to take over.
 Over the next 9 months, I’m going to start developing good example word lists, commissioning recordings and building these decks.
 I’m going to recruit bilinguals, because with bilinguals, we can get recordings to learn not only the difference between two target-language sounds, like sous and su, but also the difference between target language sounds and our own native language sounds (sous vs Sue).
 I ran this idea by Dr. McClelland, and he thought that may work even better (hell, we might be able to break the 80% barrier).
 And I’m going to do a few open-ish beta tests to fine tune them until they’re both effective and fun to use.